-Warning Simulating with inertia elements in a Simscape circuit interfaced to a Simscape Multibody machine leads to unphysical results.
+Simulating with inertia elements in a Simscape circuit interfaced to a Simscape Multibody machine leads to unphysical results.

 To avoid such unphysical situations, model all inertias in your machine using Simscape Multibody Body blocks, and do not include inertia elements in the Simscape circuit interfaced to a Simscape Multibody machine.

 The dynamics of a Simscape inertia element is simulated only:

 About one dimension (the chosen revolute primitive axis)

 With torques on the inertia element explicitly modeled by blocks and connections in the circuit

 If a Simscape mechanical circuit is interfaced to a Simscape Multibody machine and includes inertia elements: